MrMinemeet/ebnf_railroad_visualizer/README.md

 ## Usage
 The grammar expects a correctly formatted EBNF grammar in WSN.
 Uppercase identifiers are treated as Non-Terminal Symbols (*NTS*).
 Lowercase identifiers are treated as Terminal Symbols (*TS*) which cannot be broken down further, e.g. `an` which may stand for a-z, A-Z and 0-9.

 The grammar is automatically parsed and visualized as a railroad diagram when an input is detected.
-Currently errors are only logged to the console, but the plan is to display them in the UI.
+Errors are displayed below the input grammar if any occur.

 ## Example
 The following input results in the railroad diagram below: